 Those who were members of the Court for the initial proceedings may be members of the Court that includes the new appointees.
 The provisions of paragraph 18.34 apply with the necessary changes to this paragraph 18.20, provided that the minimum number of members for the Court to proceed with the hearing is four and not five.

-18.21 The Clerk of Presbytery or his/her deputy acts as Clerk of the Court of Presbytery.
+18.21 The Clerk of Presbytery or his/her deputy acts as Clerk of the Court of Presbytery but is not a voting member.